input-output-hk/plutus-pioneer-program/docs/week7.rst

 .. figure:: img/week07__00013.png

-There is a scenario.
+There is a another scenario.
 Perhaps, after Alice starts playing, Bob simply isn't interested.
 In this case, there must be a way for Alice to get her own money back.

 .. figure:: img/week07__00016.png